MerginMaps/media-sync/docs/quick_start.md

 Create a public bucket if you do not have one.

 ## 2. Create an empty mergin project
-Go to [Mergin](https://public.cloudmergin.com/) website and create a new blank project.
+Go to [Mergin Maps](https://app.merginmaps.com/) website and create a new blank project.

 ![new_project](images/new_proj.png)